 What is the Minimum Legal Sale Age?The minimum legal sale age (MLSA) prohibits retailers from selling tobacco products to anyone under that age.
 In most places across the country, that age is set at 18.
-Four states (Alaska, Alabama, New Jersey, and Utah) have a minimum age of 19.
+Three states (Alaska, Alabama, and Utah) have a minimum age of 19.
 However, historical news archives and tobacco industry documents reveal this was not always the case.
 In 1920, at least one third of states had a MLSA of 21, but those laws were eroded in part due to aggressive tobacco industry lobbying.
 Now, momentum is building across the country to raise the MLSA to 21 to prevent more youth from initiating tobacco use.
 In 2005, Needham, Massachusetts was the first town in the US to enact a law raising the MLSA to 21.
 As a result, smoking rates decreased by 47%, three times as much in the four years following as rates in towns surrounding Needham.
 [3, 4] Since then, over 130 Massachusetts towns and counties have done the same, including Boston.
 New York City made news in October, 2013 when they passed historic tobacco control legislation, including raising the MLSA to 21.
 Many communities nationwide have now followed suit, including Cleveland, OH, Chicago, IL, and many localities in the Greater Kansas City Area.
 As of June 2017, the total list includes over 240 cities and counties in 17 states.
+Five states have now raised the MLSA to 21.
 In June 2015, Hawaii became the first state to raise the MSLA to 21, effective January 1, 2016.
 California became the second state to do so on May 4, 2016.
-State-wide initiatives have also been proposed across the country including in Connecticut, Illinois, Iowa, Kentucky, Massachusetts, New York, New Jersey, North Carolina, Oklahoma, Oregon, Michigan, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Vermont, Washington, and West Virginia.
+New Jersey raised their age from 19 to 21 in July 2017.
+Maine's legislature overrode their Governor's veto to raise the age on August 2, 2017.
+Oregon's legislature passed a bill raising the age to 21 in July 2017, and Governor Kate Brown signed it into law on August 9, 2017.
+State-wide initiatives have also been proposed across the country including in Connecticut, Illinois, Iowa, Kentucky, Massachusetts, New York, North Carolina, Oklahoma, Michigan, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Vermont, Washington, and West Virginia.
 Federal legislation to raise the minimum legal sale age for tobacco products to 21 was introduced on September 30, 2015.
 The idea enjoys broad public support from 75% of nationally surveyed adults, including from current smokers and from individuals aged 18-21, who would be most impacted by the law.
 [5, 6] Public support is consistent across all regions of the US and is higher than support for raising the age to 19 or 20 years.
 The policy has also been endorsed by the American Academy of Pediatrics.

 Sales Age vs. Purchase AgeOne challenge for implementation within the Tobacco 21 movement has been around enforcement.
 One approach is to place the burden of responsibility on the tobacco retailer rather than on the underage purchaser.
 For example, in March 2012, the City of Chicago voted to raise the MLSA for tobacco to 21.
 However, the ordinance also removed the fine for possession of tobacco for those underage, holding the tobacco seller accountable rather than young people who have been targeted by the tobacco industry.
 Some cities have included provisions or updated existing provisions that penalize tobacco purchase, use, and/or possession (PUP) by under-age individuals.
 However, the evidence of the effectiveness of PUP provisions in reducing youth tobacco use is limited, particularly among those at higher risk for smoking, and the laws may have adverse consequences for youth already addicted, divert police resources, and open to door to inequitable enforcement against young people of color Learn more about PUP laws.
 Some localities have also implemented policies that require clerks to be above the legal minimum sales age for tobacco in order to reduce sales to minors.
 In a test conducted in Massachusetts, in which underage smokers attempted to purchase cigarettes, researchers found that when the underage purchasers were attempting to purchase from underage clerks, their chances of purchasing successfully went up dramatically.
 However, this may limit jobs for teenagers and young adults, a concern in many rural areas.